A lot has happened at the

 "Something different"

-an account of David Mach's incredible full-size sculptures, produced from discarded materials such as rubber tyres, coloured matchsticks and bricks e.g. a Polaris submarine, a famous steam train and so on.
+An engaging account of David Mach's incredible full-size sculptures, produced from discarded materials such as rubber tyres, coloured matchsticks and bricks e.g. a Polaris submarine, a famous steam train and so on.

 August 2025